Quality Assurance

 ⚠️The following bearing rankings do not imply a specific order, as each type of bearing has its unique advantages and suitable scenarios.

-Angular contact ball bearings are designed to handle both radial and axial loads simultaneously.
-They have inclined contact surfaces and can support higher axial loads than deep groove ball bearings.
+Angular contact ball bearings are built to handle both radial and axial loads at the same time, thanks to their inclined contact surfaces.
+Compared to deep groove ball bearings, they can take on higher axial loads.

-The greater the contact angle, the higher the axial load-carrying capacity.
-The contact angle is the angle between the line connecting the contact points of the ball and raceway in the radial plane and the vertical line to the bearing axis.
-There is a contact angle between the race and the ball, with standard contact angles being 15°, 30°, and 40°.
-A larger contact angle provides higher axial load capacity, and a smaller contact angle is advantageous for high-speed rotation.
+The contact angle plays a key role here—it’s the angle between the line connecting the ball and raceway contact points and the vertical line to the bearing axis.
+Standard angles are 15°, 30°, and 40°.
+A larger contact angle means better axial load capacity, while a smaller one is ideal for high-speed performance.

-Main applications include machine tool spindles, high-frequency motors, gas turbines, centrifugal separators, differential small gear shafts, air compressors, fuel injection pumps, and printing machinery.
+You’ll often see these bearings in machine tool spindles, high-frequency motors, gas turbines, centrifugal separators, air compressors, fuel injection pumps, printing equipment, and differential gear shafts.

-Thrust ball bearings are designed to support axial loads and consist of three main components: the shaft washer (upper washer), the housing washer (lower washer), and the bearing cage with steel balls.
-Typically, the diameter of the shaft washer is slightly smaller than that of the housing washer, while the diameter of the cage matches that of the shaft washer.
-It's crucial to note that thrust ball bearings can only support axial loads and should not be subjected to radial loads.
+Thrust ball bearings are built to handle axial loads and consist of three key parts: the shaft washer (upper washer), the housing washer (lower washer), and a cage with steel balls.
+The shaft washer is usually slightly smaller in diameter than the housing washer, while the cage matches the size of the shaft washer.
+It’s important to remember that these bearings are designed exclusively for axial loads and aren’t suitable for radial loads.

-Main applications include papermaking machinery, reduction gears, railway vehicle axles, printing machinery, woodworking machinery, and various industrial gearboxes.
+They’re widely used in applications like papermaking machinery, gear reducers, railway axles, printing presses, woodworking machines, and industrial gearboxes.

 Please Consult Our Team Directly